KasiaKaz14/Personal-Portfolio/README.md

 - **HTML**: For the structure of the website.
 - **CSS**: For styling and making the site responsive and visually appealing.
-- **JavaScript**: To add interactivity, like form validation and dynamic language switching.
+- **JavaScript**: To add interactivity, like form validation and dynamic theme switching.

 ## 💡 Key Features